 Dunleavy also reiterated optimism about expanding oil and other natural resource projects in the state when President-elect Donald Trump takes office.
 In addition, the Republican governor offered his first public explanation for the cancellation of a joint live announcement with Lt.
 Gov. Nancy Dahlstrom that was widely believed to be about Dunleavy taking a job in the Trump administration — declaring the announcement was actually going to be about the outcome of Alaska’s U.S. House race.

 His comments were made during a 10-minute session with media members before the annual Holiday Open House at the Governor’s Residence on Tuesday afternoon.
-Dunleavy is expected to release his proposed state budget for next year Thursday at the Alaska State Capitol and said energy-related programs and project — another big issue from the most recent session — will be among the areas of emphasis.
+Dunleavy is expected to release his proposed state budget for next year Thursday at the Alaska State Capitol and said energy-related programs and projects — another big issue from the most recent session — will be among the areas of emphasis.

-“We’re going to need probably two to three times as much energy as we were producing right now,” he said.
+“We’re going to need probably two to three times as much energy as we’re producing right now,” he said.
 “So you’re going to see more work on transmission lines in Alaska, more work on renewables (and) gas…We’re going to introduce a bill on education and education funding that we believe will be comprehensive, and it’ll be a combination of increased funding and, again, outcomes like we discussed last year with our charter schools, correspondence schools, neighborhood schools, etc. So I don’t think there’s any surprises.”

 Dunleavy, in his sixth year as governor, has proposed budgets that each year include so-called “statutory” Permanent Fund Dividends based on the formula used to pay them out until 2016, which in his initial proposal a year ago meant an estimated PFD of $3,429.